Help us match you with local pros in your area

 Ductwork Cleaning | $377-$941 |

 Contact at least three HVAC companies for quotes.
-Describe the issues and have technicians visit to inspect your HVAC system if possible.
-Compare the contractors' explanations, solutions, estimated costs, timeframes, and warranties.
+Describe the issues and have technicians visit to inspect your system if possible.
+Compare the providers' explanations, solutions, estimated costs, warranties, and timeframes.
 Avoid providers that pressure you or demand payment upfront.

-HVAC contractors and subcontractors in Mississippi are required to be licensed by the Mississippi State Board of Contractors.
-To be licensed, contractors must show proof of general liability insurance.
-They must also have workers' compensation insurance if they have above a certain number of employees.
-You should also look at a company's reviews and complaints on sites such as the Better Business Bureau (BBB), Google Reviews, and Yelp.
-Pick a company with great feedback and good customer testimonials.
+In Mississippi, HVAC contractors and subcontractors must be licensed by the Mississippi State Board of Contractors.
+To be licensed, contractors must show proof of general liability insurance, as well as workers' compensation insurance if they have above a certain number of employees.
+Also look at a company's reviews and complaints on sites such as Yelp, the Better Business Bureau (BBB), and Google Reviews.
+Pick a company with positive feedback and stories of satisfied customers.

-It’s important to understand what the work process will look like.
-For HVAC repairs, the company should explain the particular parts that need replacement and why.
-Confirm that your technician will clean and test your system afterward to make sure everything is operating properly.
-For replacement, ask your contractor to explain the new HVAC system features, energy efficiency, brand, model, and estimated installation time.
-Before work begins, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.
+Make sure you understand the details of any project before it begins.
+When getting HVAC repairs, have your provider specify which parts require replacement and why.
+Get confirmation that your technician will clean and test your system after the repair to verify that everything works.
+When replacing your HVAC, have the provider describe the new model, brand, energy efficiency, features, and estimated installation time.
+Before work starts, ask about the process your provider will use to properly size the new system for your home and how much it will cost.

-Typically, you should have your HVAC system inspected twice a year.
-After that inspection, your technician will tell you what, if any, services are required.
-You should also have an inspection if you notice any new issues, such as strange noises, unusual smells, or leaks.
+Generally, your HVAC system should be inspected twice a year.
+After an inspection, your technician will tell you what, if any, services are required.
+You should also have an inspection if you start to notice any issues, such as unusual smells, leaks, or strange noises.
 If your home has ductwork, it should be serviced every few years.

-The best times of the year to have an HVAC inspection are during the spring and fall.
-Technicians are generally less busy during these times, which makes it easier to get an appointment.
-This also ensures that your system is ready for the summer and winter, the times of the year when it gets the most use.
+The best times of the year to have your HVAC system inspected are during the spring and fall.
+Technicians are often less busy during these times, which makes it easier to get an appointment.
+This also helps get your system ready for the summer and winter, which is when it normally sees the most use.

 You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
 Keep your thermostat temperature as close to the outside temperature as you comfortably can, and avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any door or window leaks to avoid letting cool air escape.
-Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.
+Keep your roof in good shape and seal any window or door leaks to avoid letting cool air escape.
+Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

 Generally, whole-system HVAC installation or replacement takes one to three days.
-Installing or replacing an air conditioning unit or a furnace can take as little as half a day or as much as two days.
-The exact amount of time will vary depending on factors like the size of your home, how easily accessible different areas are, and whether your technician runs into any problems.
+Installing or replacing a furnace or air conditioning unit takes anywhere from about half a day up to two days.
+The exact amount of time will be based on things like the size of your home, how easily accessible different sections are, and whether your technician finds any problems.

-For a 2,000-square-foot home, try to purchase a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
-In Hernando, you may be able to make do with a lower-capacity furnace.
+For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
+In Hernando, you might be able to make do with a lower-capacity furnace.

 There are several ways you can make your HVAC system more energy-efficient: